victoriazinkovich/YSDA-NLP/Homeworks/README.md

 **Subword Segmentation, Byte Pair Encoding** $-$ standard subword segmentation, Byte Pair Encoding (BPE); BPE keeps frequent words intact and splits rare and unknown ones into smaller known parts (exists extensions that focuse on typos)

 - For assessing translation quality, metric **BLEU** is used $-$ assesses how often model guesses right words in right order (from 0 to 100, the higher, the better)
+  - Actually, **BLEU is not very good metric** (does not account for different translation variants, sensitive to ordering)
+  - There are exists other metrics that try to do better (METEOR, RUSH) $-$ however, human assessment is still very important metric...